-El Paso authorities reported a total of 21,458 positive COVID-19 cases and 461 COVID-19 related deaths.
+For daily updates on the number positive COVID-19 cases and COVID-19 related deaths in El Paso, please visit epstrong.org.
 For updates on the number of confirmed and pending cases in Texas, please visit the DSHS website.
 This is an emerging, rapidly evolving situation, and the Centers for Disease Control and Prevention (CDC) will provide updated information and guidance as it becomes available.

 What Congress is Doing